mmu-webdesign/l5-awdd-block-template/1_User_and_Competitor_Research/sp1-planning.md

-# SP1 Planning
+# SP1

-A scheduled meeting between the team and tutors.
+A scheduled submission of documents to encourage a conversation between the team and tutors.
 The team should be prepared and have the relevant documents available for tutors to review and provide feedback.

-Marks are awarded for attendance, engagement and preparedness.
+Marks are awarded for preparedness.

 ---